aaronkaipf/Datenbanken2/README.md

 ![Maven](https://img.shields.io/badge/Maven-Build-red?logo=apachemaven)

 A modular, clean contact tracing system for infection chains, developed with focus on Clean Architecture, testability and clear separation of core logic and implementation.

+**Why PostgreSQL?** For contact tracing, we need a robust, ACID-compliant database with excellent support for complex queries and transactions.
+PostgreSQL also provides native JSON support for flexible data storage and outstanding performance for time-based queries - perfect for infection chain analysis.

 ---